Tony Huge

 The FDA has once again turned its regulatory spotlight on Selective Androgen Receptor Modulators (SARMs), announcing successful prosecutions and issuing fresh warnings to companies selling these research compounds.
-This latest enforcement action represents a continued escalation in the agency’s efforts to control the SARMs market, a development that has significant implications for the bodybuilding and biohacking communities that Tony Huge has long advocated for.
+This latest enforcement action represents a continued escalation in the agency’s efforts to control the SARMs market, a development that has significant implications for the bodybuilding and biohacking communities that tony huge has long advocated for.

 According to reports from Supply Side, the FDA is trumpeting recent legal victories against SARMs distributors while simultaneously warning other companies to cease sales or face similar consequences.
 This regulatory crackdown comes at a time when interest in performance enhancement and longevity optimization continues to surge across fitness communities worldwide.